alm059/wireguard-config/readme_server.md

         visualize commands that will be ran without modifying the existing environment

 Commands and Arguments
+    reminder
+        Reminder of basic operations and how to perform them with wg or wg-quick. show [<interface-name>]
-    new {<interface-name>} [-a <address>] [-p <port>] [-f <forwarding-interface>]
+        Similar to wg show but will list all interfaces with a config file (including disabled ones). new {<interface-name>} [-a <address>] [-p <port>] [-f <forwarding-interface>]
         Creates a new WireGuard interface.
 The command manages the creation of the logical interface, the WireGuard configuration file and the server keys.
         The address configures an address for the server in the VPN.
 Default is 10.0.0.1